A Survey on Automatic Credibility Assessment Using Textual Credibility Signals in the Era of Large Language Models: Automatic credibility assessment

 In the follow-up study, \citet{10.1145/3415164} gathered a dataset of over 4,000 credibility assessments taken from 2 crowd groups (journalism students and Upwork workers) and 2 expert groups (journalists and scientists).
 Similarly as in the previous case, a varied set of 50 news articles related to climate science were selected.
 News articles were annotated by both crowd and expert groups on a 5-point Likert scale.
 The in-depth analysis of the obtained annotations revealed differences in annotation not only between crowd and expert groups, but also within expert groups between journalists and scientists due to differing expert criteria that journalism versus science experts use.
 Following the observations, authors proposed directions how to better design crowdsourcing of content credibility.

-\citet{el-ballouli-etal-2017-cat} collected 17 million tweets in a period of two weeks that were written in Arabic and contained any hashtag.
+\citet{el-ballouli-etal-2017-cat} collected 17 million tweets in a period of two weeks that were written in Arabic and contained at least one hashtag.
 After preprocessing and grouping tweets by their hashtags, a topic-independent subset of 9,000 tweets was selected.
 Each of these tweets was annotated by three annotators on a binary scale (credible, non-credible), while the majority vote was used to determine the final label.

-Due to a lack of sufficiently large credibility-annotated datasets, some authors (e.g., \cite{10.1016/j.ins.2019.12.040,podgurskiEvaluatingWebContent2022,leiteDetectingMisinformationLLMPredicted2023}) decided to use available fake news datasets, such as LIAR \cite{wang2017liar}, Weibo\footref{footnote:Weibo}, FakeNewsNet \cite{doi:10.1089/big.2020.0062}, FakeNewsAMT \cite{perez-rosas-etal-2018-automatic} or Celebrity dataset \cite{perez-rosas-etal-2018-automatic}.
-In such a case, various fake-news labels are mapped to credibility labels by taking an assumption that a fake news content is considered to be non-credible. \citet{QURESHI2023109028} also proceeded from the FakeNewsNet dataset, however, only to identify a potential set of tweets that were further manually annotated by 12 experts for credibility on a 5-point scale.
+Due to a lack of sufficiently large credibility-annotated datasets, some authors (e.g., \cite{10.1016/j.ins.2019.12.040,podgurskiEvaluatingWebContent2022,leiteDetectingMisinformationLLMPredicted2023}) decided to use available false information (fake news) datasets, such as LIAR \cite{wang2017liar}, Weibo \cite{10.1016/j.ins.2019.12.040}, FakeNewsNet \cite{doi:10.1089/big.2020.0062}, FakeNewsAMT \cite{perez-rosas-etal-2018-automatic} or Celebrity dataset \cite{perez-rosas-etal-2018-automatic}.
+In such a case, various false information labels are mapped to credibility labels by taking an assumption that a false content is considered to be non-credible. \citet{QURESHI2023109028} also proceeded from the FakeNewsNet dataset, however, only to identify a potential set of tweets that were further manually annotated by 12 experts for credibility on a 5-point scale.
 The resulting dataset consists of 4,958 tweets, out of them some were discarded due to low annotators' agreement.

-Another group of datasets used in the existing works relates to credibility annotated at source (webpage) level.
-Microsoft Credibility \cite{schwarz2011augmenting} dataset consist of top 40 search results on 25 pre-defined queries on the topics of Health, Politics, Finance, Environmental Science, and Celebrity News, which were manually annotated for credibility on a 5-point scale.
+Another group of datasets used in the existing works relates to credibility annotated at a source (webpage) level.
+Microsoft Credibility \cite{schwarz2011augmenting} dataset consists of top 40 search results on 25 pre-defined queries on the topics of Health, Politics, Finance, Environmental Science, and Celebrity News, which were manually annotated for credibility on a 5-point scale.
 Another dataset, Content Credibility Corpus (C3) \cite{kakol2017understanding}, consists of 15,750 evaluations of 5,543 pages by more than 2,000 annotators recruited through Amazon Mechanical Turk.
+The textual credibility signals annotated in this dataset include readability, language quality, informativeness, completeness, and objectivity.

 Finally, at the topic/event level, \citet{Mitra_Gilbert_2021} introduced a large scale dataset containing 60M tweets collected during a period of more than three months and grouped into 1,049 real-world events, each annotated by 30 human annotators on a 5-point scale.